It’s a simple case of how, when, where.

 For the buyer

-- Provide the seller with the name of the carrier (or other specified person) to deliver the goods
+• Provide the seller with the name of the carrier (or other specified person) to deliver the goods

-- Designate the time when the carrier will receive the goods
+• Designate the time when the carrier will receive the goods

-- Identify the mode of transport to be used and the location where the goods will be received
+• Identify the mode of transport to be used and the location where the goods will be received

 For the seller

-- Package and mark the goods for transport and any associated costs
+• Package and mark the goods for transport and any associated costs

-- Inform the buyer when the goods have been delivered
+• Inform the buyer when the goods have been delivered

-- Notify the buyer if the carrier or another person specified by the buyer has failed to take the goods within the agreed time period
+• Notify the buyer if the carrier or another person specified by the buyer has failed to take the goods within the agreed time period

-- Clearing customs for exports if required by the export country
+• Clearing customs for exports if required by the export country

-What’s new with FCA?
+What’s different about FCA?

 Who’s responsible for the loss?

 Let’s say a Canadian wheat exporter in Manitoba is selling to an American buyer.
-Using FCA, the contract states that the goods will be available for pickup at the exporter’s warehouse in Manitoba in loading bay No. 1, between 4 and 5 p.m. on Jan.
-15, 2023.
+Using FCA, the contract states that the goods will be available for pick up at the exporter’s warehouse in Manitoba in loading bay No. 1, between 4 and 5 p.m. on Jan.
+15, 2024.
 On the date of the scheduled pickup, the seller places the goods in front of loading bay No. 1 of their warehouse at 4 p.m.
 But the buyer doesn’t show up until Jan.
 16 at 1:45 p.m. and can’t access the specified loading bay because the fire department is onsite to put out a truck fire.
 The goods have been destroyed because they’ve been sitting in the loading bay since the previous day.

 Under FCA, if the place of delivery is the seller’s premises, then it’s the seller’s responsibility to load the goods onto a truck (or other transport vehicle).
 Since they didn’t in this case, the goods weren’t delivered according to the Incoterm rules and therefore, they’re responsible for the loss.

-For more information about Free Carrier and the other 10 Incoterms, see the official Incoterms rule book.
+For more information about free carrier and the other 10 Incoterms, see the official Incoterms rule book.
 The ICC has also created an Incoterms 2020 app, which gives you easy access to a wealth of practical information on your mobile device.